It's a Wonderful Life (album)

-It's a Wonderful Life is the third studio album by American musical act Sparklehorse, released in the UK on June 11, 2001 and in the US on August 28, 2001 by record label Capitol/EMI.
+It's a Wonderful Life is the third studio album by American musical act Sparklehorse, released in the UK on June 11, 2001 and in the US on August 28, 2001 by Capitol and EMI.
 The album features appearances by Tom Waits, PJ Harvey, John Parish, Nina Persson and Dave Fridmann.

 It was the band's most successful album commercially, selling over 63,000 copies.

 Recording

 Mark Linkous recorded his first two albums, Good Morning Spider and Vivadixesubmarinetransmissionplot, in a small room inside his Virginia farm.
 There he worked by himself, providing all of the instrumentation and vocals for those albums.
 After the release of those albums, however, "the guy who hired me left [Capitol]," Linkous told Free Williamsburg Online Magazine in 2002, and his record label discouraged the solo-production process.
 As a result, It’s a Wonderful Life was the first Sparklehorse outing in which Linkous did not perform alone in his private studio.
 “I didn't want to play every instrument on every song,” said the songwriter.
 “I didn't want to be behind the control console the whole time.
 I wanted to have other people's brains and input involved.”
 Linkous played with a full band while recording It’s a Wonderful Life.
 He also worked with a wide array of guest musicians, which included PJ Harvey and Tom Waits.

 Linkous was reportedly incredibly nervous about contacting Waits.
 In an interview with The Guardian, Linkous admitted he had to take five shots of whiskey before gaining the courage to call the famous singer-songwriter.
 During the phone call, the two men planned a meeting in California.
 The meeting was quite unusual and took place inside an SUV as the two men rode down a California highway.
 Within the car they discussed possible album ideas, their least-favorite animals, and their mutual disgust for turkey vultures.
 Waits went on to record the song “Dog Door” with Linkous on the album.

 It’s a Wonderful Life was recorded years after Linkous’s near-fatal drug overdose in a London hotel room.
 The incident received a large amount of media coverage and was documented within several music magazines, including Rolling Stone and Spin.
 Linkous frequently had to answer questions about his overdose during interviews.
 He was also chastised by some critics for the exceedingly somber themes in his work, which had influenced the writing of the album's eponymous track.